 Email

+Teams

 We also use the following social media sites:

 Twitter

 Facebook

 WhatsApp

 Instagram

 Information about how these social media platforms may process your personal data can be found in each platforms respective privacy notices.

 Admissions

 As part of the registration and admissions process, personal and sensitive data will be collected.
 Information is retained for a maximum period of 6 months for those applicants who are not successful.
 For those who do not take up their place at St David’s College but register further interest for the future, email addresses will be added to the emailing list within admissions and marketing and kept for a period of 3 years.
 Parents who wish to remove details should follow our guidance on ‘rights for erasure’.